Pakistani political crisis (2022–2024): 2022 Azadi march

 The 2022 Azadi March (Urdu: آزادی مارچ, romanized: Āzādī Mārch, lit.
-'Freedom March') was a protest march initiated by the ousted former Pakistani prime minister and Pakistan Tehreek-e-Insaf party chairman Imran Khan against the government of his successor, Prime Minister Shehbaz Sharif.
+'Freedom March') was a protest march initiated by the Pakistan Tehreek-e-Insaf and Tehreek Tahafuz Ayin party ousted former Pakistani prime minister chairman Imran Khan against the government of his successor, Prime Minister Shehbaz Sharif.
 On 24 May 2022, Khan announced a long march towards Islamabad starting on 25 May 2022.
 Khan led the march from Peshawar, the capital of Khyber Pakhtunkhwa, where his provincial government helped him.
 Senior PTI members lead the march from Lahore, the capital of Punjab.

 Hundreds of potential marchers were arrested in an alleged crackdown by the new Government of Pakistan.
 To prevent protesters from reaching the Srinagar Highway, Red Zone (Islamabad) and entering the capital, hundreds of containers were given to the Islamabad Police and a ban was placed on gatherings.
 The entrance towards the D-Chowk (Islamabad) was blocked by hundreds of personnel from the Capital Territory Police not allowing protesters to come close by launching tear gas shells at the protesters.

 After dawn on 26 May, Imran Khan called off the March on Blue Area just 2.1 miles away from where the police stood firing tear gas shells.
 In a later interview his justification for calling off the march was to avoid bloodshed, as he alleged that his supporters were ready to fight against the police.
 The government maintained that Khan called off the march owing to a lack of political support.